thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 ### Changes
 - Overhauled rebel progression - buying some vehicles at vehicle box, establishing outposts or hiring some squad types are bound to war level and captured points
 - UI/UX overhaul - new commander menu, all others menu remade on new UI framework
+- Assign As Loot Vehicle replaced with Create Loot Crate action (use flagpole on outpost or vehicle box on HQ) due to design inconsistencies
 - Disbanding outposts now refunds correct HR and money value (100% HR and 75% money)
 - Maximum for AI Limit option changed from 200 to 300
 - Moved Artillery Support menu from Shift+Y to AI Management submenu